 Youth Code Jam is all about inspiring kids to tell computers what to do by learning to code.
 With a focus on neurodiversity and parent engagement, we work to connect the dots from playing online to creating online to real world jobs.
 And we are making a difference.

 Our Goal: Youth Code Jam fosters an interest in technology by introducing upper elementary through high school students to computer science.
-We get kids excited about programming, build their confidence in their skills and inspire them to imagine themselves in the emerging technology-driven jobs of tomorrow.
+We get kids excited about programming, build their confidence in their skills and inspire them to imagine themselves in the tech-driven jobs of the future.

 More importantly, here’s what some of our kids say:

 “It would help if you could have [Code Jam] every day so kids can learn even more.”